mjbeswick/maths/prompt.md

    - **Volume and Progression:** Include a total of 10 questions for each topic, designed to increase in difficulty as learners progress.
    - **Clear Labelling:** Assign each question a label in the format Q1, Q2, Q3, ..., Q20.
    - **Visual Integration:** Add relevant illustrations or images reflecting the farming theme to enhance comprehension and engagement.
-   - **Mathematical Clarity:** Use MathJax to display all mathematical expressions and equations clearly.
+   - **Mathematical Clarity:** Use Tex / LaTex syntax to display all mathematical expressions and equations clearly.

 4. **Answers and Solutions Section:**